kyracho/PitchPerfect/README.md

 - The chromatic tuner is accurate to around 1 Hz.
 - The metronome at times begins ever-so-slighly off tempo, for the first few notes.

-Please enjoy this simple and useful app designed around minimalist principles :)
+Please enjoy this simple and useful app built on minimalist design principles :)

 On the Apple store, exclusivly for watchOS, at no charge.